 A spot test is most commonly used to determine levels, however isn’t the most accurate.
 Testing absorption of iodine rather than what is excreted is better to determine what you may need.
 Once levels are normalised you’ll feel and function at a much happier, and more productive level in every way.
 Finding the cause of low iodine is also incredibly important as sometimes it’s not a lack in the diet, but can be attributed to poor absorption, which can come down to any number of other health issues, including gut malabsorption issues, parasite, bacterial infections, stress, food sensitivities, or an underlying disease process causing inflammation.

 Suffering with any of these symptoms should not be simply accepted as part of life, but should be considered a clue to a health issue you may not know about, so consider investigating even the smallest of issues, it could change the path of your life forever.

-Combining the experience of our practitioners with the advanced testing facility at Advanced Wellness & Behavioural Centre including Esteck and functional pathology, we may accurately determine almost immediately what is underlying your hormonal imbalance to design a health program unique to you for the most effective and best treatment available for your physical and mental health.
+Combining the experience of our practitioners with the advanced testing facility at Advanced Wellness & Behavioural Centre including functional pathology, we may accurately determine almost immediately what is underlying your hormonal imbalance to design a health program unique to you for the most effective and best treatment available for your physical and mental health.
 This testing regime leaves nothing to the imagination reducing treatment time and financial investment for quick resolution for your health concerns.